Spec-Tr/potent-notables/README.md

 ## Description

-A simple note-taking app that can record a note title and text, and then access and delete it later meant to demonstrate usage of Express
+A simple note-taking app that can record a note title and text, and then access and delete it later meant to demonstrate usage of Express and Heroku CLI deployment

 ## Usage